satoruhiga/ofxNI2/README.md

 About the fork
 ------------

-This fork fix some bugs and add some features while ofxNI2 is developped. (thanks a lot for the good worj by the way!)
+This fork fix some bugs and add some features while ofxNI2 is developped. (thanks a lot for the good work by the way!)

 ------------